 “To be or not to be: that is the question.”
 It may be terribly cliché to begin anything with the aforementioned Shakespeare quote, so overly referenced, adapted and turned over in our modern society that it has been rendered virtually meaningless.
 However, in discussing the recent body of work, Polka Dots for Holly Solomon, by artist John Randa... [more]

 In 2013, I continued to explore the intricacy of patterns, and stylized presentations which were neither naturalism nor pure abstraction, as means to express distilled concepts and emotion; at the mean time, I did make a couple paintings which were purely abstract work and figurative painting.
 I also continued to develop works on the theme of a reoccurring motif - white dresses, which to me, were both highly individual and impersonal, simultaneously free and constrained.
-Finally, a variation of the whi... [more]
+Finally, a variation of... [more]

 CALL for Applications - CROSSBREEDS 2014 - Platform for artistic positions in between